poa00/ahk-mso/docs/Teams-Shortcuts.md

 ## How to use

-You can start the Teams Shortcuts menu by pressing the **Windows+T** Hotkey when a Teams window is active.
+You can start the Teams Shortcuts main menu by pressing the **Windows+T** Hotkey when a Teams window is active.

 ![TeamsShortcuts Menu](/img/TeamsShortcuts_MainMenu.png)

 In the menu you can also see which hotkeys directly run the features e.g. Alt+R for Smart Reply.

-You can access some settings via the Teams Shortcuts System Tray Icon Context Menu.
+You can access some settings and features via the Teams Shortcuts System Tray Icon Context Menu.
 Right-Mouse-Click on the icon to open it.

 ## Feature Highlights